AndersDeath/diary2/000-current.md

 # 04 March - Saturday - 156 day of immigration

 Today I had a classic day off.
 We were in National Gallery of Armenia.
+It's a museum in the city center.